* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 This salad, also called pa muchim, is another classic Korean side for meat dishes.

-Pro tip: stuff this scallion salad with your bulgogi in a lettuce wrap for an easy yet light meal.
+Pro-tip: stuff this scallion salad with your bulgogi in a lettuce leaf for an easy yet light meal.

 Featured recipe